1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ### Books for parents in Russian:

-Can't recommend all of the following books enough!
-It's a shame I haven't found them in english translation.
-If you're a parent and you know Russian - the first 2 books are absolutely must read!
+It's a shame I haven't found the following books in english translation.
+If you're a parent and you know Russian, all of the following books are highly recomended.
+And the first 2 are absolutely must-read!

 <section class="book">